greghorne/Mappy-Data/README.md

 *What does this webpage do:*

 - Display a map in the browser.
-- The user can use the "maker" tool (upper left corner) to click on the map or type in an location information into the search box to specify a location.
+- The user can use the "marker" tool (upper left corner) to click on the map or type in location information into the search box to specify a location.
 - Only locations within the United States are supported.
 - A 3 minute isochrone (drive-time) polygon is then calculated using Route360 REST Services and is subsequently displayed onto the map.
 - Demographic informaton that is calculated within the isochrone polygon is also displayed.
 2010 Census Block data is used for the calculation and uniform distribution of data is assumed.
+- Click the '?' icon on the webpage for more information.

 *Tech Stack:*